-ii)The Intellectual Level of Students who Attended the Institute Four thousand graduates from this institute have been recorded by their names in the annals of history.
-We shall reproduce here under a few of these students names and narrate briefly their contribution to learning since this will give an indication as to the quality of teaching they went through under the tutelage of Imam Sadiq (a.s.).
+Four thousand graduates from this institute have been recorded by their names in the annals of history.
+We shall reproduce here under a few of these students' names and narrate briefly their contribution to learning since this will give an indication as to the quality of teaching they went through under the tutelage of Imam Sadiq (A.S).

-NUMAN BIN THABIT (Popularly known as Imam Abu Hanifa): He was a full time student of Imam (a.s.) at Medina for two years.
-Apart from that, he attended Imam's classes in Kufa for a short time and would seek the Imam's guidance from time to time.
-He states that he would have been ruined if he had not been the student of Imam Sadiq (a.s.) for those two years.
-This is confirmed by no other person than Muhadis Dehlavi in his TAUFA ITHNA ASHARI.
+NOMAN BIN THABIT (Popularly known as Imam Abu Hanifa).
+He was a full time student of Imam (A.S) at Medina for two years.
+Apart from that, he attended Imam's classes in Kufa for a short time and would consult the Imam's guidance from time to time.
+He states that he would have been ruined if he had not been the student of Imam Sadiq (A.S) for those two years.
+This is confirmed by no other person than Muhadise Dehlavi in his TOHFA-E-ITHNASHERIAH.

-IMAM MALIK BIN ANAS:
+• IMAM MALIK BIN ANAS:

-He, too, was the student of Imam Sadiq (a.s.).
-The author of TAHZEEB quotes Imam Malik to have complemented Imam Sadiq (a.s.) in these words: "In point of learning, a better man has not been seen by eyes, or heard by ears or conceived by imagination."
+He, too, was the student of Imam Sadiq (A.S).
+The author of TAHZEEB quotes Imam Malik to have complemented Imam Sadiq (A.S) in these words:" In point of learning, a better man has not been seen by eyes or heard by ears or conceived by imagination."

-SHOABA BIN HAJJAJ:
+• SHOABA BIN HAJJAJ:

-He is regarded as a prominent transmitter of traditions which appear in the SEHAH.
-Imam Shafi complements him saying that if it had not been for SHOABA, there would have been no knowledge of traditions in Iraq.
+He is regarded as prominent transmitter of traditions which appear in the SEHAH.
+Imam Shafi complements him saying that if it had not been for SHOABA there would have been no knowledge of traditions in Iraq.
 Imam Ahmad Bin Hanbal regards him as the embodiment of the Muslim Ummah.

-HAFS BIN GHIYAS:
+• HAFS BIN GHIYAS

 Because of his knowledge, he rose to the position of the Qazi (Chief Justice) in Baghdad and Kufa.
-He could quote three to four thousand traditions that he had heard and committed to memory from his student days in the institute of Imam Sadiq (a.s.).
+He could quote three to four thousand traditions that he had heard and committed to memory from his student days in the Institute of Imam Sadiq (A.S).